smaakage85/shit/README.md

 ## Motivation

-I often commit stuff to git.
-I have spent a shitload of key strokes on typing:
+I often commit stuff to git, so I spend a shitload of key strokes on typing:

 ```bash
 git add .